I ran into this colorful infographic depicting the digital marketing funnel the other day and thought I’d share it with you.

 Make the sale.
 Take as many clicks out of the selling process as possible and only ask for information critical for completing the transaction.
 Remember, this is a close.
 And, once someone is ready to buy — consummate the deal.
 You can get more information if you’d like AFTER they’ve closed.

 And, like any good salesperson, don’t leave without getting referrals.
 Ask that they share their purchase with their social networks to gain tacit endorsements among their social graph.
 For instance, Groupon offers to refund your purchase if you get 3 friends to buy it.
 That’s a great incentive to share.

 I was involved in marketing in the old days when we didn’t talk about building a relationship with customers to keep them coming back.
 Now, relationships are seen as the goal of all transactions.
 But some customers don’t really want a relationship with you.
 This was brought to my attention in some work I was doing in graduate school — sometimes you just want your waiter to bring your food and leave you alone.
 You don’t want them to be your best friend and keep stopping by the table to ask if you need anything.
 Just fill my water-glass and disappear.

 Relationships rely on each party getting value.
-If you’re customer isn’t getting value, then it isn’t a relationship they want.
+If your customer isn’t getting value, then it isn’t a relationship they want.
 So, while I might not want the invasiveness of the waiter interrupting my dinner conversation (or studying), I’ll really appreciate that they clear the table when I’m done and not bring my check until I’m ready to leave.
 Think about what you can do to provide value versus being an annoyance to your customers.